ImplFerris/pico-pico/src/core-concepts/basics/pull-up-pull-down-resistors.md

 # Pull-up and Pull-down Resistors

 When working with buttons, switches, and other digital inputs on your Raspberry Pi Pico, you'll quickly encounter a curious problem: what happens when nothing is connected to an input pin?
-The answer might surprise you; the pin becomes "floating," picking up electrical noise and giving you random, unpredictable readings.
+The answer might surprise you; the pin becomes "floating", picking up electrical noise and giving you random, unpredictable readings.
 This is where pull-up and pull-down resistors come to the rescue.

 ## The Floating Pin Problem